yusufyunuskaymaz/pokedexApi-3/README.md

 ### At the end of the project, following topics are to be covered;

-- HTML
+- Javascript

+- Fetching Data From an Api

-- List Properties
+- Using localstorage

-- Overflow Property-The float Property-Opacity / Transparency-Units in CSS

-- CSS Setting height and width-CSS Outline-CSS Combinators

 ### At the end of the project, İ will be able to;

-- improve coding skills within HTML & CSS
+- improve coding skills within HTML & CSS & Javascript

 - use git commands (push, pull, commit, add etc.) and Github as Version Control System.